gabtar/tstruco/SERIALIZATION.md

 ### Introduction

 The idea is to serialize a Game of Argentinian Truco into an encoded string.
-The string should have all necessary data of an state the game, so we can reconstruct the game with their current values/status/turns/etc from that string.
-The idea is to have a final structure similar to a FEN notation string for a game of chess.
+The string must have all necessary data of a game, so we can reconstruct the game with their current values/status/turns/etc from that string.
+The approach is based on the FEN notation for a game of chess.

 ### Serialization in strings of each parts of a Truco game